mrjoes/mrjoes.github.com/_posts/2013-06-21-python-realtime.md

 [Gevent](http://www.gevent.org/) is excellent example of what can be achieved with greenlets.
 This framework patches Python standard library to enable asynchronous IO (Input-Output) and makes all code asynchronous without explicit context switching.

 On other hand, greenlet implementation for CPython is quite scary.

+Each coroutine has its own stack.
+CPython uses unmanaged stack for Python applications and when Python program runs, stack looks like improper lasagna - interpreter data mixed with native extension data, mixed with Python application data and everything is in random order.
+It is quite hard to preserve stack trace in such case and do painless context switching between coroutines, as it is hard to predict what can be stored in the stack.

-CPython uses unmanaged stack for interpreter and all C extensions and running python application data, so it is quite hard to implement cooperative concurrency.
-Greenlet attempts to overcome limitation by copying part of the stack to the memory in the heap and back.
-While it works for most of the cases, especially with tested libraries, but any untested 3rd party extension with C module might create bizarre bugs like stack and heap corruption.
+Greenlet attempts to overcome the limitation by copying part of the stack to the heap and back.
+While it works for most of the cases, but any untested 3rd party library with native extension might create bizarre bugs like stack and heap corruption.

+For example, native extension stored locked critical section object on the stack and greenlet decided to go to sleep.
+Boom, application deadlocked, as library never expected that function won't return value.

 Callbacks
 ---------